mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 > **[Postman Vault integrations are available on Postman Enterprise plans.](https://www.postman.com/pricing)**

 You can integrate your [Postman Vault](/docs/sending-requests/postman-vault/postman-vault-secrets/) with external vaults, such as Azure Key Vault.
-This enables you to retrieve secrets stored in external vaults and use them in your local instance of Postman.
-You must authenticate with external vaults to access and use stored secrets in your HTTP collections, environments, and requests.
+This enables you to add a vault secret that's linked to a secret in your external vault.
+You must authenticate with external vaults to link a secret and retrieve its value when you send HTTP requests.

 You can create Postman Vault integrations from the [Postman desktop app](/docs/getting-started/installation/installation-and-updates/).